samtudor0112/EVA/README.md

 Voters can place votes in on a digital upper house and lower house ballot, both of which will then be printed.
 At each stage, users are instructed on how to place their preferences.

-Electoral Commission officials can generate ballots with a separate program that is used in command line form.
+A separate command line application can be used to generate ballots.

 ## Voting Program Screens